Miller Disability Law, P.C.

 Hearing with ALJ

 Sometimes claimants have complicated cases.
 A hearing with an ALJ allows the applicant to explain their situation on a personal level.
 Sometimes a case just needs the personal touch of a one-on-one conversation.
-Your Social Security disability attorney will be right there with you, though, providing the support you need.
+Your Social Security Disability attorney will be right there with you, though, providing the support you need.

 Review with Appeals Court